asansyzb/42-School-Projects/libft/README.md

 To clean up:
 1. call `make clean` (removing the .o files from the root).
-2. call 'make fclean' (removing the .o and .a files from the root).
+2. call `make fclean` (removing the .o and .a files from the root).

 ### How do I use the library?